lunarc/gfxlauncher/docs/source/technical_description.rst

 1. Running a placeholder job on a node.
 Starting application by executing SSH to allocated node.
 2. Running a placeholder job on a node.
 Starting application by executing vglconnect (VirtualGL) to allocated node.
 3. Running a job for starting up web-server for an interactive Notebook session.
 (Jupyter Notebook or Jupyter Lab).
-4. Submitting a job for starting a virtual machine on specially configured node with access to a hypervisor.
+4. Submitting a job for connecting to windows sessions using Xrdp.

 SSH based application launching
 -------------------------------